Dynamically Sacrificing Accuracy for Reduced Computation: Cascaded Inference Based on Softmax Confidence: Results

 \subsection{Softmax as a confidence measure}

-For the \giirsec{18} architecture, we measured the accuracy $\alpha_m(\delta)$ (see definition in Section~\ref{sec:confidence_threshold_approach}) of each classifier independently.
-This time, the $\alpha_m(\delta)$ was determined with respect to the test-set rather than to the training set.
-The plots in Figure~\ref{fig:confidence_characteristics} show how the choice of the threshold provides a control over the test accuracy.
-In addition, we examined the frequency of the different $\delta$ values, which is shown as a bar-plot in Figure~\ref{fig:confidence_characteristics}.
+For the cascaded \rs models, we analyzed the accuracy $\alpha_m(\delta)$ (see definition in Section~\ref{sec:confidence_threshold_approach}) of each classifier independently.
+The accuracy $\alpha_m(\delta)$ was measured for $\delta\in[0,1]$ using the test-set rather than to the training set.
+The plots in Figure~\ref{fig:confidence_characteristics} show how the choice of the threshold provides control over the test accuracy.
+Note that the range of $\alpha_m(\delta)$ starts with the accuracy of \clf{m} and ends with the accuracy that corresponds to the highest confidence measure.
+The almost linear behavior of $\alpha_m(\delta)$ as a function of $\delta$ justifies basing the confidence threshold on the softmax output.
+We note that these results were obtained without applying softmax calibration techniques.

+In addition, we examined the frequency of the different confidence levels observed at the output of each classifier in a cascade.
+This observation is presented in the form of a bar-plot distribution in Figure~\ref{fig:confidence_characteristics}.
 The distribution of the first two components of the cascade is relatively uniform.
-The distribution of the confidences of the last classifier has no importance since in our inference approach the confidence threshold of the last classifier is set to $\hat\delta_{\nummodels-1}=0$.
-Note that the range of $\alpha_m(\delta)$ starts with the accuracy of $M_m$ and ends with the accuracy that corresponds to the highest confidence measure.
-The almost linear behavior of $\alpha_m(\delta)$ as a function of $\delta$ justifies basing the confidence threshold on the softmax output.
+Whereas the distribution of the confidences of the last classifier has no importance since in our inference approach the confidence threshold of the last classifier is set to $\hat\delta_{\nummodels-1}=0$.